Vilerio/Vilerio/README.md

 - 👋 Hi, I’m @Vilerio
-- 👀 I’m interested in Java devellopement
+- 👀 I’m interested in good idea
-- 🌱 I’m currently learning a lot of languages of programmation
+- 🌱 I’m currently learning Java, HTML, JavaScript
 - 💞️ I’m make for the moment Selenium
 - 📫 How to reach me on discord : Vilerio#6133

 <!---
-I'm an french fondator of Selenium, an French modded faction pvp minecraft server.
+I'm an french fondator of Selenium, an French modded minecraft server.
 --->